Dancing with the Stars (Irish TV series) series 2: Average chart

 This table only counts for single dances scored on a traditional 30-points scale.
 It does not include the Team Dance or Marathon scores.

 Highest and lowest scoring performances

 The highest and lowest performances in each dance according to the judges' scale are as follows.

 Couples' highest and lowest scoring dances

 Weekly scores and songs

 Unless indicated otherwise, individual judges scores in the charts below (given in parentheses) are listed in this order from left to right: Brian Redmond, Loraine Barry, Julian Benson.

+Week 1

-Week 1Individual judges scores in the charts below (given in parentheses) are listed in this order from left to right: Brian Redmond, Loraine Barry, Darren Bennett.Due to an illness, Darren Bennett filled in for Julian Benson.
+Individual judges scores in the charts below (given in parentheses) are listed in this order from left to right: Brian Redmond, Loraine Barry, Darren Bennett.

+Due to an illness, Darren Bennett filled in for Julian Benson.